 All applicants will be required to be at least 17 years of age by the commencement date of the first class in which they enroll.
 Documentation of age may be required.
-SVPTI does not offer ability-to-benefit to students and does not conduct ability-to-benefit examination.
+SVPTI does not offer ability-to-benefit to students and does not conduct ability-to-benefit examinations.

 Prospective students will meet with a SVPTI admissions representative on campus.
-All applicants must complete an Application form.
+All applicants must complete an application form.
 The representative will provide information about programs, schedules, tuition and fees.

-Since all instruction at SVPTI is in English, all applicants must demonstrate the ability to communicate in English.
+Since all instructions at SVPTI are in English, all applicants must demonstrate the ability to communicate in English, at least at high US high school level.
+This is achieved through the interview process, conducted by school official during the school visit by the prospective student.
 If there is sufficient doubt about the applicant's ability to communicate in English, a TOEFL (Test of English as a Foreign Language) test score result of at least 500 or higher will need to be documented by the applicant.

-If an applicant test score is below the 500 level on the TOEFL exam, or if they simply so choose, they will have the option to enroll in an ESL program at another institution at the appropriate level of instruction.
+If an applicant's test score is below the 500 level on the TOEFL exam, or if they simply so choose, they will have the option to enroll in an ESL program at another institution at the appropriate level of instruction.
 Successful completion of the ESL Intermediate level program for such students will be required before they may enroll in any course at SVPTI.